justjam2013/homebridge-virtual-accessories/README.md

     - **Stateful switches.** The state of the switch persists across restarts of Homebridge.
 This includes timed switches.
     - **Switches with companion sensors.** The switch will trigger a companion sensor when it changes state, generating a HomeKit-native notification in the Home app.
 Selecting a critical sensor type will allow notifications to bypass Focuses like "Do Not Disturb".
 This is just the easier way of implementing a switch triggered sensor.
     - **Dimmer switches.** To create a dimmer switch use a virtual lightbulb.
     - **Timed switches.** This is a way to introduce timers into HomeKit.
 The switch will revert back to its default state when the timer expires.
 If the switch is stateful, the timer will be restored after a restart of Homebridge.
 While care is taken to restore the timer with the appropriate time correction, **absolute accuracy is not guaranteed and should not be expected**.
-The accuracy of the restored timer will be affected, among other things, by the hardware and software Homebridge is running on, the number of plugins installed, the order with which the plugins are restored, etc.
+The accuracy of the restored timer will be affected, among other things, by the hardware and software Homebridge is running on, the number of plugins installed, the order with which the plugins are restored, etc. **Note:** if the the time remaining on the timer is 0, this would leave the switch in a bad state.
+So the timer will be restored to 1 second, allowing the timer to end, reset the switch to its default value, and the switch flip event to occur.
+This is a tradeoff in that a late event is better than a lost event.
 -   **Sensor.** Allows you to create different types of virtual sensors.
 If Activity Notifications are enabled in the Home app, sensors will generate notifications when their state changes in response to a detected event.
 Some types of notifications, classified as `critical` by Homekit, are allowed to bypass Focuses like `Do Not Disturb` and some are allowed to appear in CarPlay.
 Sensors can be activated by different triggers.
 Currently, the available triggers are:
     - **Host Ping trigger.** Actvates the sensor after a configurable number of failed attempts to ping a network host.
 The sensor resets when ping is successful.
     - **Cron trigger.** Activates the sensor when the time and date match the schedule described by a standard cron expression (https://crontab.guru/).
 The sensor resets after a brief delay.